-People with chronic lower back pain are more likely to have used illicit drugs -- including marijuana, cocaine, heroin, and methamphetamine -- compared to those without back pain, according to a new research published in the journal Spine.
+People with chronic lower back pain are more likely to have used illicit drugs -- including marijuana, cocaine, heroin and methamphetamine -- compared to those without back pain, according to new research published in the journal Spine.

 The study also found that people with lower back pain who had used illicit drugs were somewhat more likely to have an active prescription for opioid pain medication (22.5% vs. 15%).

 Lower back pain is the world’s leading cause of disability and most people will suffer from it at least once in their lives.
 Although nearly a quarter of the opioid prescriptions written in the U.S. are for low back pain, medical guidelines often recommend against it.